-The casting was a challenge because we didn’t want typical models.
-Using Craigslist, we found a genuine ‘Hairy Family’: Mum, Dad, two daughters and a their nephew - they were perfect.
+The casting was a challenge because James didn’t want typical models.
+Using Craigslist, he found a genuine ‘Hairy Family’: Mom, Dad, two daughters and a nephew.
+They were perfect, they had LOTS of hair.

-Once we had our characters, we set about planning the shoot.
-The styling brief was “80’s and ugly”; the background was purchased from a genuine supplier of Main Street portrait studios; the frame was chosen on the grounds that everyone hated it.
+The styling brief was “80’s and ugly”; the background was purchased from a genuine supplier of main street portrait studios; the photo frame was chosen on the grounds that everyone hated it.
 As for hair styling, the brief was “big, and lot’s of it”.
 The make-up just had to clash with everything.